 Luke described Jesus as "being in anguish, he prayed more earnestly, and his sweat was like drops of blood falling down to the ground" (Luke 22:44).
 The Greek word translated anguish is where we get our English word agony.
-This word is used for someone fighting a battle with sheer fear.2
+This Greek word is used in terms of someone fighting a battle with sheer fear.2